dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization.md

 -->
 ## Additional resources

-* [`IStringLocalizer`](xref:fundamentals/localization/make-content-localizable) : uses the <xref:System.Resources.ResourceManager> and <xref:System.Resources.ResourceReader> to provide culture-specific resources at run time.
+* [`IStringLocalizer`](xref:fundamentals/localization/make-content-localizable) : Uses the <xref:System.Resources.ResourceManager> and <xref:System.Resources.ResourceReader> to provide culture-specific resources at run time.
 The interface has an indexer and an `IEnumerable` for returning localized strings.
 * [`IHtmlLocalizer`](xref:fundamentals/localization/make-content-localizable#ihtmllocalizer): For resources that contain HTML.
 * [View and DataAnnotations](xref:fundamentals/localization/make-content-localizable#view-localization)
 * [Implement a strategy to select the language/culture for each request in a localized ASP.NET Core app](xref:fundamentals/localization/select-language-culture)